Atlas Logo

 Sample details

-The ACCME cohort follows women who were at least 18 years old, had had sexual intercourse and had no previous history of cervical abnormalities, cervical cancer or total abdominal hysterectomy by area sampling in 7 out of 42 districts in Abuja, the main municipality in the Federal Capital Territory in the centre of Nigeria.
-The baseline sweep of the study included 11,500 women from varied circumstances, including urban-city dwellers and semi-rural and rural people living on farmlands and villages.
+The ACCME cohort followed women who were at least 18 years old, had had sexual intercourse and had no previous history of cervical abnormalities, cervical cancer or total abdominal hysterectomy by area sampling in 7 out of 42 districts in Abuja, the main municipality in the Federal Capital Territory in the centre of Nigeria.
+The baseline sweep of the study included 11,500 women from diverse settings, including urban residents and semi-rural and rural residents living on farmland and in villages.
+Data were collected at baseline, and at 6, 12, 18 and 24 months.

 Study design